Why Does Parmesan Taste Like Blue Cheese? (Solved!)

 The fact that parmesan is a low-sodium cheese makes it more prone to developing mold.

-Unfortunately, if your parmesan tastes like blue cheese, you really need to throw it away!
+Unfortunately, if your parmesan tastes like blue cheese, you need to throw it away!

 But if that’s the case, why can you eat blue cheese mold?